 - Use a font size that is easy to read

 When formatting your posts always have in mind the user experience.
 Can the user identify the main sections of your post (H2 tags) just by looking at the page?
 Is the text easy to read on all devices (smartphones, Apple Ipads, Android tablets etc)?

 6. The 404 Page

 The 404 page is the page shown when a user is looking for a page on your site that doesn’t exist or mistypes a URL or follows a broken link.
-When the 404 page is not configured looks like this:
+When the 404 page is not configured, it looks like this:

 This is not useful for the user and negatively impacts the user experience.